-Program Source Uses of Funds Expe cted Amount : Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resourc es: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services Block grant from HUD to address housing, community development, and economic development needs.
-2023 CDBG Allocation and Program income is \$2,313,917 available resources from CDBG Plan year 2023.
+Source Expe cted Amour nt Available Y ear 1 Expected Program -4 Uses of Funds Annual Allocation Program Income Prior Year Resources Total Amount Available Remainder of ConPlan Narrative Description CDBG public federal Acquisition Admin and Planning Economic Development Housing Public Improvements Public Services 2,213,917 100,000 0 2,313,917 697,212 Block grant from HUD to address housing, community development, and economic development needs.2024 CDBG ESTIMATE Allocation and Program income is \$2,313,917 available resources from CDBG Plan year 2024.
 Uses of the available resources will be according to the funding priorities set forth in the ConPlan.
+The specific
-The specific Activities will be set up in IDIS.
-The uses of funds will be capped according to the HUD regulations for: (1) Admin and Planning no more than 20%, or \$462,783 and (2) Public Services up to 15%, or \$347,087.
-The 2023 balance of 1,504,047 will be distributed as Public Improvements & Other Programs as detailed by the City 2,213,917 100,000 0 2,313,917 3,011,129 during the AAP process.

-Program Source Uses of Funds Ехре cted Amount : Available \ ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resourc es: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA 768,867 100,000 0 868,867 567,301 Grant from HUD to address affordable housing needs.
-In plan year 2023, HOME Allocation is \$768,867 and expected program income is \$100,000; total of \$868,867.
+Source Expe cted Amour nt Available Y ear 1 Expected Amount Program of Funds Uses of Funds Annual Allocation Program Income Prior Year Resources Total Available Remainder of ConPlan Narrative Description Activities will be set up in IDIS.
+The uses of funds will be capped according to the HUD regulations for: (1) Admin and Planning - no more than 20%, or \$462,783 and (2) Public Services up to 15%, or \$347,087.
+The 2024 balance will be distributed as Public Improvements & Other Programs as detailed by the City during the AAP process.
+HOME Public federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA 768,867 100,000 0 868,867 0 Grant from HUD to address affordable housing needs.
+In plan year 2024, HOME ESTIMATE Allocation is \$768,867 and expected program income is \$100,000; total of \$868,867.
 Uses of funds are; (1) Administration - no more than 10% or \$86,886 and (2) CHDO Set Asides - at 15% or \$115,330.
 In addition, \$666,651 is available for housing development.
 In addition to the CHDO set-aside.
+ESG Public federal Conversion and rehab for 207,883 0 0 207,883 0 Grant from HUD to address needs and services for homeless

-ESG public - federal Conversion and rehab for transitional housing Financial Assistance Overnight shelter Rapid re-housing (rental assistance) Rental Assistance Services Transitional housing 207,883 0 0 207,883 201,814 Grant from HUD to address needs and services for homeless persons or persons at risk of becoming homeless.
-Plan year 2023 Available resources for HESG is \$207,883.
+Source Expe cted Amour nt Available Y ear 1 Expected Program of Funds Uses of Funds Annual Allocation Program Income Prior Year Resources Total Amount Available Remainder of ConPlan Narrative Description transitional housing Financial Assistance Overnight shelter Rapid re- housing (rental assistance) Rental Assistance Services Transitional housing persons or persons at risk of becoming homeless.
+Plan year 2024 ESTIMATE available resources for HESG is \$207,883.
 The limited availability of HESG resources is spread across the uses identified in this table.
 1) HESG Administration and Planning costs are no more than 7.5% or \$15,591 and (2) Emergency Shelter and Street Outreach cost is no more than 60%, or \$124,729.
-The 2023 balance of \$67,563 will be distributed as Homeless Prevention, HMIS, & Rapid Re-Housing eligible activities as detailed by the City during the AAP process.
+The 2024 balance will be distributed as Homeless Prevention, HMIS, & Rapid Re- Housing eligible activities as detailed by the City during the AAP process.
+Other Public federal Other 0 0 0 0 0 Allocated in PY 2020, \$5,255,055 in ESG-CV funding to prevent, prepare for, and respond to the coronavirus pandemic among individuals and families who are homeless or receiving homeless prevention activities to mitigate impacts of COVID-19